APIs-guru/openapi-directory/CONTRIBUTING.md

 ## Adding an API

-To add an API to the collection, there must be a machine-readable API description in a format which is or can be converted to OpenAPI (Swagger).
-These include RAML, API Blueprint, IO Docs, WADL and Google Discovery Format.
+To add an API to the collection, there must be a machine-readable API description in a format which is or can be converted to OpenAPI (formerly known as Swagger).
+These include RAML, API Blueprint, Postman Collections, Google Discovery Format, WADL and IO Docs.

 First please check that the API you wish to add isn't already in the collection.
 You can browse the APIs in [GitHub](https://github.com/APIs-guru/openapi-directory/tree/main/APIs) or on the [APIs.guru](https://apis.guru/) website.